HIPAA Law and Employers: Understanding Your Responsibilities

 The Administrative Simplification provisions standardize the electronic exchange of healthcare information.
 National standards were set for electronic transactions, code sets, and unique identifiers.
 Employers must use their Employer Identification Number used for tax reporting as their identifier for all HIPAA transactions.

-HIPAA compliance for employers is critical, whether they are a covered entity or business associate, or offer a group health plan.
-Proactively addressing HIPAA include benefits such as enhanced data security and a more efficient flow of information stemming from the use of standardized procedures and data identifiers.
+HIPAA compliance for employers is critical, whether they are a covered entity or business associate, offer a group health plan, or are operating during a public health emergency.
+Proactively addressing HIPAA may yield additional benefits for your organization, such as enhanced data security and a more efficient flow of information stemming from the use of standardized procedures and data identifiers.

 If your business operates in the healthcare space or contractually works with a company that does, it's important that you determine your HIPAA obligations and risk exposure.
-An experienced HR professional or business attorney can help you map the risks as well as develop and implement a plan to stay compliant.
+An experienced HR professional or business attorney can help you map the risks, as well as develop and implement a plan to stay HIPAA-compliant.